NeilJed/3DSMax-SMD-Importer-Plugin/README.md

 3DS Max 2017 - 64bit
 3DS Max 2018 - 64bit
 3DS Max 2019 - 64bit
+3DS Max 2020 - 64bit

 ## Installation
-Copy the `SMDImporter.dle`file for the correct version for your edition of 3D Studio Max into your 3DS Max plug-ins folder (i.e. `C:\Program Files\Autodesk\3ds Max 2019\Plugins`) and re-start.
+Copy the `SMDImporter.dle`file for the correct version for your edition of 3D Studio Max into your 3DS Max plug-ins folder (i.e. `C:\Program Files\Autodesk\3ds Max 2020\Plugins`) and re-start.
 You can check it's loaded via the Plug-ins Manager.

 ## Basic usage
 Once installed, using the *Import* option of the File menu you should find *Valve SMD* as an option.